Family and partner support

 2. Partner and family roles

-ParentsFinancial control (blocking cards), moral support, organizing routine
+ParentsFinancial control (card blocking), moral support, organization of routine

 Children (if any)Simple signs of attention, participation in family rituals, distraction by games and activities